The difficulty level of video games is a big topic, often with strong view points on varying ends of the scale.

 And many other points of view.
 What I am going to discuss in this article, however, is not so much how hard the game is overall, but rather, the difficulty pacing – how quickly the game progresses from it’s easier, simpler challenges and into the more difficult challenges.

-I will be reflecting on the difficulty pacing in my own Steam release, Puzzledorf.
+I will be reflecting on the difficulty pacing in my own game release, Puzzledorf.
 Keep in mind, appropriate difficulty pacing is going to vary based upon many factors, including genre and target audience.
 I think I cover enough general principles to be useful as a guideline with any game.

 3 Types of Curves